 - Untimely and unwarranted ‘reward’ and ‘punishment‘ – often long after the fact, something a horse cannot relate to.

 - The habit of assigning human-like motives and strategies to horses.
 Horses live in the moment.
 They did not ‘plan’ to do anything more than 3 seconds in advance!

 - Expecting your horse to ‘understand’ what you want.
-(He knows exactly what I want, but doesn’t want to do it.)
+(Thinking your horse knows exactly what you want, but doesn’t want to do it.)
 If your horse understood, he/she would be happy to do it, if you set it up right and strive to understand yourself.
 Example: Riders, who kick their horse’s sides and shoulders because ‘the horse doesn’t WANT to give me his shoulder’ should be flogged, tarred and feathered.
 Because that is what that feels like to the horse.

 - Constant nagging, tugging, pushing, jerking, yelling, as a response to perceived ‘misbehavior’.
 This includes making annoying ‘eh, eh, eh’ sounds!